Mammogram Myths and FAQs

 What if I don’t have symptoms of breast cancer?

 A mammogram is a preventive test and should be done when a woman has no symptoms.
 If there are symptoms such as breast pain or a lump – you should seek immediate consultation with your primary care doctor.

 Why do I need a mammogram?

 A mammogram can often find or detect breast cancer early when it’s small and even before a lump can be felt.
 This is when it’s easiest to treat.

 What type of mammograms are available?

 2-D mammograms and 3-D mammograms or Tomosynthesis.
-3-D mammograms can give clear views of the breast and is better than 2-D mammograms; however, a patient needs to check with their insurance on coverage as not all insurances cover the 3-D mammogram.
-Dr. Ampajwala and Dr. Lester are family physicians in our team of VHP doctors.
+3-D mammograms can give clear views of the breast and are better than 2-D mammograms; however, a patient needs to check with their insurance on coverage as not all insurances cover the 3-D mammogram.

 Getting called back is more common after a first mammogram, or when there’s no previous mammogram to compare the new mammogram with.
 It's also more common in women who haven’t gone through menopause.
 Getting called back after a screening mammogram is fairly common and doesn’t mean you have breast cancer.
 In fact, fewer than 1 in 10 women called back for more tests are found to have cancer.
 Often, it just means more x-rays or an ultrasound needs to be done to get a closer look at an area of concern.